7022Andre/Kele/README.md

-# Kele
+# AccessAPI
-A Ruby Gem API.
+AccessAPI is a lightweight gem using httparty for accessing the Bloc REST web services.

 ## Summary

 - Ruby: 2.4.0
-- httparty: 0.15.5
+- httparty: 0.15.6
 - json: 2.1.0

-I created this Ruby client to access the [Bloc API](http://docs.blocapi.apiary.io) and to retrieve the following information as a [JSON](https://github.com/flori/json) blob using [httparty](https://github.com/jnunemaker/httparty).
+I created this Ruby client to access the [Bloc API](http://docs.blocapi.apiary.io) and to retrieve the below information as a [JSON](https://github.com/flori/json) blob using [httparty](https://github.com/jnunemaker/httparty).
+It can be modified to access any other API and also included as a gem in another application.

 - User data
 - Mentor availability